Vegan Meal Plans – Late-May – Weeks 21 & 22

 This meal plan balances crunchy pleasures and creamy goodness.
 It’s also a fantastic one for lunches as I find it to generate a reasonable amount of leftovers.
 (That is, if you don’t have two fast-growing teenagers that clear their plates and then the whole dish.
 Govern yourself accordingly.)

-Speaking of jackfruit… please look for the “young (or green) in water” (or brine) kind that comes in a can.
+- Speaking of jackfruit… please look for the “young (or green) in water” (or brine) kind that comes in a can.
 Asian markets are the best place to buy it at the best price, but many other grocers sell it now.
 Do NOT buy the type that comes pre-shredded in vacuum packs.
 First of all, it’s very expensive.
-Secondly, practically everyone I know who has tried it has found it awful.
+Secondly, practically everyone I know who has tried it has found it far less appealing than the canned kind.
 I used to list it as an alternative in the meal plans, but not anymore.
 (If your experience differs, I would love to learn from you.)